Voggastur/user-centric-frontend-project/README.md

 * I used iframes initially for my showcases, and while it looked nice for youtube videos I didn't like the result when iframing another webpage, specifically an e-commerce webpages with many small buy buttons in the frame.
 I didn't want one iframe and two images either, I wanted consistency so I was prepared to settle for images at this stage.

 I didn't know if you must have javascript for a carousel to work, but I found out that you don't through the instruction page https://w3bits.com/css-image-slider/ .
 So I imported it and try to attribute it correctly here and in the HTML through comments.
 I had to do some minor changes to the buttons and sizes for it to work properly.

 * I included Javascript initially only for the use of the collapsable navbar, but later I thought, why don't I just import a Bootstrap Component Javascript Carousel?
 But by then my CSS slideshow worked as intended, even if the Javascript ones looked nicer so I let it out.
-Also I wasn't sure its good to include Javascript components that I have no way of understanding yet.
+Also I am reluctant about using Javascript components since I don't understand it yet.
+As a puritanic afterthought it feels good to use pure css though, even though I still have the javascript navbar.